-Northern Ireland court rejects Brexit challenge
+Northern Irish court sides with UK premier over Brexit challenge

 A group of politicians and rights groups who launched a parallel case that was merged with McCord's said they were "deeply disappointed" by the rejection of their case, but had not yet decided whether to appeal.

-Northern Ireland's largest Irish nationalist party Sinn Fein said it would study the judgment carefully and explore every legal and political option to ensure the remain vote was respected.
+Northern Ireland's largest Irish nationalist party, Sinn Fein, said it would study the judgment carefully and explore every option to ensure the remain vote was respected.

-The ruling may have implications for Scotland, whose government argues it should have a say on Brexit because it too voted to remain in the EU.
+That chimes with the stance of the devolved Scottish government, which is trying to drum up support to keep its membership of the EU's single market for goods and services.

-Nicola Sturgeon, who heads the devolved Scottish government, has said it would be an act of “constitutional vandalism” to try to ignore Scotland’s voice.
+First Minister Nicola Sturgeon has said it would be an act of "constitutional vandalism" to try to ignore Scotland’s voice.

+"The First Minister has made clear that any proposal to remove Scotland from the EU would need legislation at Westminster, and that legislation would require the consent of the Scottish Parliament," a Scottish government spokesman said.

 Her party has drawn up draft legislation on a second referendum on independence from the UK, which it says is an option to protect Scotland’s position within the EU.

-(Additional reporting by Elizabeth O'Leary in Edinburgh and William James in London; Writing by Conor Humphries; Editing by Andrew Roche)
+Additional reporting by Elisabeth O'Leary in Edinburgh, William James and Helen Reid in London; Writing by Conor Humphries; Editing by Larry King